NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Summary of Use during Lactation

 Most sources consider breastfeeding to be contraindicated during maternal antineoplastic drug therapy.[1]
-Based on limited data, paclitaxel appears to be excreted into milk in relatively large amounts.
-It might be possible to breastfeed safely during intermittent therapy with an appropriate period of breastfeeding abstinence, but the duration abstinence is not clear.
-Some have suggested a breastfeeding abstinence period of 6 to 10 days,[2] although the manufacturer recommends that breastfeeding be discontinued during paclitaxel therapy and for 2 weeks after the last dose.
+It might be possible to breastfeed safely during intermittent therapy with an appropriate period of breastfeeding abstinence.
+Some have suggested a breastfeeding abstinence period of 6 to 10 days,[2] but more recent pharmacokinetic modeling using a worst-case scenario suggests that 6 days would be adequate to minimize both systemic and gut toxicity after the colostral phase.[3]

 Drug Levels